I architect secure systems and craft immersive narratives.

 - Thomas A. Edison

-Software that maps dependencies across web assets and identifies critical components for prioritized testing and patching.
-Included advanced machine learning algorithm to automatically classify and group similar web assets, with an interactive visual interface.
+Software that mapped dependencies across web assets and identified critical components for prioritized testing and patching.
+It leveraged a novel approach to security testing that scales web application and API vulnerability identification using machine learning algorithms, including an advanced algorithm to automatically classify and group similar web assets, with an interactive visual interface.
 Marketing and selling to enterprise meant that the sales cycles were long, and as a bootstrapped startup, this became untenable.
 This software has been migrated to the open source project called "Cartograph".

 2022-2024A "plug-and-play" Wi-Fi router with advanced parental controls and security features.
 Aimed to keep kids safe online, the project reached the prototype phase with strong market interest.
 However, the venture came to a halt as in-built parental controls became standard in devices offered by major tech companies, rendering a separate solution less necessary.